-Brianna is our Senior Manager of Nutrition & Client Services and has been with Open Arms since 2016.
+Brianna is our Director of Nutrition Services and has been with Open Arms since 2016.
 Before working at Open Arms, she worked in a clinical and corporate wellness setting.
 She received her B.S. in Nutrition and Dietetics from the University of Wisconsin-Stout and completed her dietetic internship and Master’s Degree through Mount Mary University.

 Rachel has been with Open Arms of Minnesota since the beginning of 2019.
 Rachel received her B.S. in Dietetics from Minnesota State University, Mankato and completed her dietetic internship through Aramark Healthcare at Maple Grove Hospital and North Memorial Health Center.
 Previous to her position with Open Arms, Rachel worked in the inpatient clinical setting.